KushGrg/KushGrg/README.md

 ---

 🌱 **Currently Working On:**
-- A Smart Resume Scanner using Laravel/Livewire, MySql and for algorithm used TF-IDF and Cosine Simarility
+- A Smart Resume Scanner using Laravel/Livewire, Sqlite and for algorithm used TF-IDF and Cosine Simarility
 - Improving UI/UX skills using Mary UI tempate and Daisy UI

 📫 **How to reach me:**